Fall 2015 Tutorials

 This tutorial is geared towards Boston College Principal Investigators, researchers and research project team managers.
 REDCap stands for Research Electronic Data Capture.
 REDCap is a web based, data collection, database management system that was originally developed at Vanderbilt University, initially for medical research.
 REDCap is now overseen by a consortium of academic research partners in the United States and throughout the world.
-Boston College has recently joined the REDCap consortium.
+Boston College is part of the REDCap consortium.

 - How to request a REDCap project at Boston College